copygirl/cefpfc-1.18/README.md

 # copy's Extraordinary Fabric Pack for Cuties

-.. is a Minecraft 1.18.2 modpack for the Fabric Loader, called "cefpfc" for short.
-It aims to provide an optimized, solid and expanded Minecraft experience.
+.. or "cefpfc" for short, is a Minecraft 1.18.2 Fabric modpack.
+It aims to provide an optimized, expanded, yet solid Minecraft experience.
+For a list of mods and short descriptions on each check out [MODS.md](docs/MODS.md).